 This happens for the online application often when individuals forgot their FSA ID.
 If you are filing as a dependent, remember both you and your parents must sign the form.
 If filing online, be sure to enter your PIN number in lieu of signature.
 If filing online you may use the check your status option immediately after submitting.
 If you failed to sign, the system will warn you right away.

 Forgetting to report all sources of untaxed income comes up quite often.
 For example, for FAFSA purposes, if you contribute to a 401k or any other pre-tax retirement account, you must add back any contributions in the previous year to your income.

 Another reminder, you will need your parents’ financial information if you are indeed a dependent.
 Of course, you will need your tax information too.
 Estimating is acceptable, but having your documents with you may gain you the best results.

 A common mistake is waiting to get all you paperwork together in one place, file your taxes and then waiting for some spare time to sit down and do the task.
 Many people might not be aware that some money is on a first-come, first-served basis, so it is imperative to file as early as possible.
-Remember to finish the application (if you started it one week, and come back to it the next), and also remember this application can be filled out as early as January 1.
+Remember to finish the application (if you started it one week, and come back to it the next), and also remember this application has these three deadlines, if not sooner!.
 And don’t forget, you are filling out the application for the following school year, not the year you may be currently enrolled in.